 As I read advice from respected travel reward enthusiasts, two cards stood out to me — the The Platinum Card® from American Express and the Chase Sapphire Reserve®.
 Many experts agree that Chase Ultimate Rewards points and American Express Membership Rewards are two of the most valuable types of credit card points you can earn.
 This is especially true because points from both cards transfer easily to a variety of airline and hotel partners, which may offer a more valuable rate of return.

-Slick Tip: If you dislike the $550 annual fee on the Sapphire Reserve or the AMEX Platinum, the Chase Sapphire Preferred® Card , with its $95 annual fee, might be a better fit.
-Plus, it’s offering a generous sign-up bonus for new cardholders.
+Tip: If you dislike the relatively high annual fee on the Sapphire Reserve or The Platinum Card from American Express, the Chase Sapphire Preferred® Card , with its lower annual fee, might be a better fit.
+Plus, it's offering a generous sign-up bonus for new cardholders.

 Before you apply for any new credit card, you should check your three credit reports and scores.
 Since I check my credit every month, I knew my three reports were error-free and my excellent credit scores meant I could apply for whichever card offer I thought was the best deal.
 (If that sounds like bragging, I promise it's not.
 I'm a credit expert by trade.
 My credit rating should be excellent.
 If it's not, I'm doing something wrong.)